GermGuardian AC4825 3-in-1 Air Purifier

 However, a HEPA filter can be removed from the Air Purifier, wiped down and cleaned and placed back into the air purifier.
 This is a fact that many people overlook.

-Are there any drawbacks to using HEPA air filters?
+Q: Are there any drawbacks to using HEPA air filters?

-Some HEPA filters are designed in a way where they cannot easily be replaced without disassembly.
+A: Some HEPA filters are designed in a way where they cannot easily be replaced without disassembly.

 As the amount of air increases, the resistance of air flow rises too and hence the pressure drops across the filter.
 This uneven filter loading can cause irregular airflow through the filter, thus decreasing the HEPA filter’s effectiveness.